Bailador/Bailador/README.md

 ## License

-Bailador is released the MIT License.
+Bailador is released under the MIT License.

 ## Related projects